-SARRC’s research brings together many methods and scientists in an effort to gain greater understanding of possible causes of autism, identify better treatments, and learn, as well as educate others, about how to improve the quality of life for those affected by ASD and their families.
-We believe that collaborating with other researchers helps us better answer some of the essential questions facing individuals, families, and the greater community.
+SARRC’s research program brings together scientists, research methods, and stakeholders to gain a better understanding of possible causes of autism, identify better treatments, and educate others about how to improve the quality of life for those impacted by ASD and their families.

 Our Main Initiatives

-- Improve early identification of Autism Spectrum Disorder.
+- Improve early identification of autism spectrum disorder (ASD)

-SARRC often performs at the highest in the nation to recruit and manage data for pharmaceutical trials that investigate the effects of ASD medications.
-While not officially affiliated with any university medical center, to advance our research agenda, we actively collaborate on research projects with well-respected local, national and international organizations.
+SARRC is often one of the top sites for recruiting participants for large-scale clinical trials that investigate the effectiveness of ASD treatments.
+While not officially affiliated with any university medical center, we actively collaborate on research projects with well-respected local, national and international organizations.
+View our research partners »

 We strive to identify pharmaceutical and behavioral interventions that are supported by strong scientific evidence and are informed by the needs, preferences and values of the community that we serve.
 Evidence-Based Clinical Practice (EBP) is the meeting point among evidence, individual physician’s clinical expertise, and patients’ preferences

 SARRC's Research Department conducts a variety of behavioral and pharmaceutical studies for toddlers, adolescents, and adults with ASD.
 These studies are designed to advance autism research that may help individuals with autism and their families in the future.
 We often have active studies for individuals with a range of other diagnoses (e.g. Attention-deficit/hyperactivity disorder (ADHD), Fragile-X Syndrome (FXS), Angelman Syndrome (AS)).
 To learn more about research participation, and our various projects, visit our Research FAQs page »